fordesmith/crisp-dna/_docs/decisions.md

 So it’s not a good idea to have one single well-defined decision process for everything.
 And it’s not a good idea to try to list all potential decision types and create a well-defined process for each type, the list would be too long and complex, and there would be too many gray zones.

-Well, how do we make decisions then?
+Well, how do we do it then?
 ------------------------------------

 You don’t need a well-defined decision process in order to make decisions.
 If that was the case, the world would stand still :)